Hospital Visitor Guidelines

 - Visitors must be 17 years of age or older.

-- Patients at end-of-life may have a limited number of visitors who must remain in the room for the duration of the visit.
+- Non COVID-positive patients at end of life may have a limited number of visitors who must remain in the room for the duration of the visit.

-Please note that all visitors must screen negative based on travel, have no symptoms of respiratory infection (fever, cough, sore throat, shortness of breath) and have had no contact with known or suspected COVID-19 patients.
+Please note that all visitors must screen negative based on travel; have none of the following symptoms: fever, cough, sore throat, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, new onset of fatigue, nausea or vomiting, diarrhea, headache, new loss of taste or smell; and have had no contact with known or suspected COVID-19 patients.

 Putting the Patient First